ManishKuPatra254/Edvanta-Assignment/README.md

 # Code Point

 Code Point is a minimalistic code editor designed for basic code editing tasks.
-It is built using React Js , Monaco Editor , Material Ui and can be run in a web browser.
+It is built using React Js , Material Ui and can be run in a web browser.
 This is a very basic code editor

 # Features